Definitions and Examples of honorable, respectable, admirable

 Learn when and how to use these words with these examples!

-Deserving of respect and admiration; having high moral principles and ethical standards.
+Deserving of respect and admiration; possessing high moral principles.

 He was known for his honorable conduct and integrity in the workplace.

 Worthy of esteem or regard; having a good reputation.

 She had a respectable career as a lawyer and was highly regarded by her colleagues.

 Deserving of praise or approval; inspiring respect and admiration.